Jo Jung-suk: 2011–2018: Introduction to Architecture, breakout roles and success

 In 2016, Jo played an announcer in SBS's romantic comedy Don't Dare to Dream who falls for a weather announcer (played by Gong Hyo-jin).
-The series was a hit and led to increased popularity for Jo, who then became one of the most in-demand actors in the industry.
-He then headlined the comedy-drama film My Annoying Brother alongside Park Shin-hye and Do Kyung-soo of Exo.
+The series was a hit and led to increased prominence for Jo, who then became one of the most in-demand actors in the industry.
+He then headlined the comedy-drama film My Annoying Brother alongside Park Shin-hye and Doh Kyung-soo of Exo.
 The film topped box office charts and earned positive reviews for Jo, who was praised for his comedic timing and chemistry with co-star Do.

 In 2017, Jo was cast in the gangster thriller The Drug King, directed by Woo Min-ho.
 The same year, he made his small-screen comeback in MBC's fantasy comedy drama Two Cops.

-In 2018, Jo was cast in the action thriller film Hit-and-Run Squad in which he took a role as an antagonist, as well as the disaster action film Exit.
+In 2018, Jo was cast in the action thriller film Hit-and-Run Squad in which he took a role as an antagonist.

-In 2019, Jo starred in the historical drama Nokdu Flower.
+2019–present: Commercial success and musical career

+After the contract with Cultural Depot was terminated in February 2018, Jo Jung-suk worked as a free agent for a while.
+In March 2019, he signed an exclusive contract with Jam Entertainment, a new agency.
+Later, he took on the role of Baek Yi-gang, the eldest son of the notorious stranger Baekga in the historical drama Nokdu Flower.

+In 2019, Jo starred alongside Im Yoon-ah in disaster action comedy film written and directed by Lee Sang-geun, Exit.
+The film follows the story of Yongnam, a young unemployed man, who attempts to reconnect with an old crush, but following a chain of events, they end up trying to escape from a mysterious white gas that threatens to engulf the entire Seoul district.
+Exit first premiered in South Korea on July 31, 2019.
+It was considered a box office success earning over US$69.5 million worldwide, becoming South Korea's third highest-grossing domestic film for 2019.
+Jo established himself as a box office actor with his acting skills and ticket power combined.
+He was nominated for the Best Actor Award at the Blue Dragon Film Awards.
-In 2020, Jo starred in the medical drama Hospital Playlist, as Lee Ik-jun, an assistant professor of general surgery.
-He reprised his role in season 2 in 2021.

-In 2022, Jo hosts the 2022 Jo Jung-suk Show at Mastercard Hall in Blue Square, Seoul for two days at 6 PM on September 3 and 5 PM on 4.
+In 2020, Jo starred as an assistant professor of general surgery, Lee Ik-jun, in the medical drama Hospital Playlist.
+The television series was created by director Shin Won-ho and writer Lee Woo-jung of the Reply series.
+It recorded an audience rating of 14.1% in the final episode, and received positive reviews throughout its run.
+In 2021, Jo reprised the role in the second season.
+Jo hosted the Jo Jung-suk Show at Mastercard Hall in Blue Square, Seoul, for two days on September 3 to 4, 2022.

-Endorsement

-There are 12 brands that Jo Jung-seok has been active as an advertising model.
-These products include mobile communications, credit cards, drinks, ramen, reading platforms, masks and more.
-Jo was getting love calls from advertising since the success of Architecture 101 and the drama The King 2 Hearts in 2012.
-His first terrestrial TV commercial was as an LG U+ model.

-The success of the film My Annoying Brother established Jo further.
-He was selected as the brand ambassador of an online english learning platform in 2016.
-His CF video had gone viral on social media.

-Another famous CF of Jo's was his tuna CF with Son Na-eun.
-In 2021, Jo ranked 4th in a CF revenue chart.